If you want a delicious fall snack to eat with apples or grahams, this pumpkin dip is amazing – with hints of salt and the yummy taste of caramel!

 This yummy dip is an original I whipped up in an attempt to create pumpkin spice bars.

 First it was the chocolate pumpkin bread, then it was the icebox cake.
 Shortly thereafter came the donut holes and then the pumpkin chocolate chip cookies.
-I decided it was time to try some bars, and add yet another pumpkin dessert to my repertoire.
+I decided it was time to try some bars, and add yet another quick dessert to my repertoire.

 The consistency didn’t come out right for the bars, then suddenly a light bulb went off: pumpkin dip!